KeananG/Tanzanian-Water-Wells/README.md

 <br>

 </br>

 # Wells Functionality

 ![well_locations3](well_locations3.png)
-This map depicts the location of the wells across Tanzania according to their class, Functional, Functional but needs repair, and non-Functional.
+This map depicts the location of the wells across Tanzania according to their class, functional, functional but needs repair, and non-functional.